MCPI-Revival/PocketMine-MP/README.md

 This is a fork of the [v1.2.2 Alpha](https://github.com/PocketMine-MP/PocketMine-MP/releases/Alpha_1.2.2) release, the only compatible with all the game modes of Minecraft Pi, to enchance and extend the compatibility with MCPI and its mods.

+## Supported extensions
+The following is a list of supported extensions to the Minecraft Pi protocol, provided by the ModPi API.

+### Command Packet
+An encapsulated packet that contains one or more MCPI API commands.
+When is sent to a client, ModPi executes its content.

+### Client Secrets
+When the last byte (`"unknown2"` field) of a normal Client Connect (`0x09`) packet is not `NULL`, it means that the client is sending a "secret", a 32-bit random and persistent number.
+This, plus the username, could be used to identify client stronger.
+However, this currently does not provide any real security, but there are plans to improve it.

+If a secret is sent, it will be stored in the `Player`'s `secret` property.

+**Do you have an idea for an extension?** Pull Request and Issues are welcome! ~~And sorry for this bad documentation.~~

 ## Third-party Libraries Used
 * **[PHP Sockets](http://php.net/manual/en/book.sockets.php)**
 * **[PHP SQLite3](http://php.net/manual/en/book.sqlite3.php)**